dahlbyk/posh-git/README.md

 Save the profile script, then close PowerShell and open a new PowerShell session.
 Type `git fe` and then press <kbd>tab</kbd>.
 If posh-git has been imported, that command should tab complete to `git fetch`.

-### Step 3 (optional): Customize your PowerShell prompt
+## Customizing the posh-git prompt

-When you import the posh-git module, it will replace PowerShell's default prompt function with a new prompt function that displays Git status summary information when the current directory is inside a Git repository. posh-git will not replace the prompt function if it has detected that you have your own, customized prompt function.
+When you import the posh-git module, it will replace PowerShell's default prompt function with a new prompt function.
+The posh-git prompt function will display Git status summary information when the current directory is inside a Git repository. posh-git will not replace the prompt function if it has detected that you have your own, customized prompt function.

 The prompt function provided by posh-git creates a prompt that looks like this: